JSONDR/year_zero/README.md

   1. Office of the Digital Sovereign;
   2. A Great Democratic Council;
   3. The Great Digital Democratic Algorithm;
-  4. Rain food from the sky
+  4. Reign food from the sky
   5.